 mental interact, and how MUCH is genetic, is more difficult.

-Remember, offspring can resemble parents due to similarities of environments as well,
+Remember, offspring can resemble parents due to similarities of environments as well, so to truly

 "figure out" the heritability, you need make sure that similar environmental influences are excluded from

 the analysis – this is none too easy, and certainly not viable for human studies!!
 However, check out